Connecting the Dots for Our Dog With A Raw Ancestral Diet

 The last raw model are the commercially prepared foods.
 These are always grinds and can be a good place to start for someone who is unsure of switching to raw.
 Grinds usually have fruits veggies and bones added in.
 Do your homework on these though.
 Not only are they very expensive, many of them are High Pressure Pasteurized.
 This basically sterilizes the food, killing enzymes, bacteria and nutrients.
 However, it can be useful for dogs with compromised immune systems or as an introductory food for owners worried about bacteria

 Remember to serve a wide variety of proteins.
 Serving only one source can cause sensitivities.
 Mix it up between chicken, turkey, beef, lamb, and pork.
 These are the easiest proteins to source.
-If you can get wild game such as duck, boar bear or dear, that is a great option.
+If you can get wild game such as duck, boar, bear, elk or deer, that is a great option.
+My first choice of all protein are the ruminant animals.
 It is recommended to freeze wild game for two weeks to kill any parasites that may or may not be in the meat.
 Most people start with chicken, (I did) as long as you know your dog does not have a sensitivity to it.
 It is readily available and inexpensive.
-From there you can introduce other meats
+From there you can introduce other meats.
+I have started my pup, Maisie, on beef instead of chicken, she has also had some lamb.
+Just remember to go slowly introducing new sources of protein.

 Wikipedia “History of Dog Food”